White-collar boxing: Bouts

+Bromley Fight Night had verified attendance of 1000 at the Great Hall in Bromley and televised on sky by MA action.
+2BX Gym in Bromley have provided the training for free for Bromley Fight Night who have held shows across the Borough and now hold a 800 seated event Broadway theatre.
+Professional boxers started out on this show and house hold names in Bromley like Sonny Dormer, Dale Gilmore and Billy The Kid first competed on BFN.

 On 13 October 2012, Neilson Boxing, a Swindon-based white-collar-boxing promoter, put on the largest show of its kind to date.
 A venue verified attendance of 1398 watched ten contests at the Oasis Leisure Centre in Swindon with the main event seeing Dave 'Bam Bam' Gregory retain his NP Heavyweight title against Rich 'The Tank' Loveday over three rounds.
 This was surpassed in March 2014 when a crowd of nearly 2,000 fight fans saw 'Sugar' Shawn Grant defeat ex-pro Phill Day to gain the Vacant Cruiserweight Title.

 On 20 April 2013, Vanda Promotions (part of Vanda Sports Group) held its twenty-fourth event in Singapore making the series the longest consecutive white-collar boxing in the history of the sport.
 A verified attendance of 1,943 attended the black-tie event at the Raffles Convention Centre which brought total attendance over the five-year history of the events to 15,491.
 The event also saw Vanda move past the $2 million mark for funds raised for children's charities in Asia and for the continued funding of the Vanda Wing at Children's Surgical Centre in Cambodia.
 Vanda was also the recipient of the "Promoter of the year award" for the fourth consecutive year from the World White Collar Boxing Association (WWCBA).

-YouTube Boxing Championship
+YouTube Boxing

 On 3 February 2018, two British YouTubers, KSI and Joe Weller, fought at Copper Box Arena in London, England, where KSI defeated Weller by technical knockout.
-At its peak, 1.6 million viewers tuned in live.
 On YouTube, the KSI vs. Weller fight drew 21 million views on fight night, and over 25 million over the next several days, becoming the biggest white-collar boxing fight in history.
-KSI was awarded the YouTube Boxing Championship Belt.

 KSI fought American YouTube personality Logan Paul in a white-collar boxing match on 25 August 2018.
 One judge scored in favour of KSI and two judges scored a draw, resulting in a majority draw.
 The fight has been labeled "the largest event in YouTube history" and "the largest ever amateur boxing fight".